katesnelson/RuralityIndex/content/home/welcome.md

 subtitle: 🧱 The CARR index is a continuous, multidimensional measure of rurality based on the concept of sustainable development that integrates measures of environmental, social, and economic resources. 🧱
 cta:
   url: 'https://wowchemy.com'
-  label: Get Started
+  label: Data Documentation
   icon_pack: fas
   icon: download
 cta_alt:
   url: 'https://wowchemy.com'
-  label: View Documentation
-subtitle:
+  label: About the index
 design:
   background:
     gradient_end: '#1976d2'